 We conducted a Phase 1 clinical trial in Europe consisting of a dose-escalation part in 19 treatment-refractory patients whose tumors overexpress c-Met and a safety-expansion part in five treatment-refractory patients whose tumors were MET-amplified.
 We chose to focus the safety-expansion part on MET-amplified tumors, rather than c-Met overexpressing tumors, because of the accumulating preclinical and clinical evidence suggesting MET amplification is an oncogenic driver.

 The primary objective of this Phase 1 clinical trial was to determine the recommended Phase 2 dose of ARGX-111, with the primary endpoint evaluating the incidence of dose-limiting toxicity.
 As a secondary objective, safety, immunogenicity, pharmacokinetics and pharmacodynamics were characterized, with secondary endpoints being the pharmacokinetics and pharmacodynamics profile of ARGX-111, as well as tumor response.

 In the dose-escalation part, we evaluated doses ranging from 0.3 mg/kg to 10 mg/kg and observed dose-limiting infusion-related reactions at doses above 3 mg/kg.
 Accordingly, we determined that 3 mg/kg would be the maximum dose tested in future clinical trials.
-No other drug-related serious adverse events were observed in either part of the clinical trial.
+Except for six events of infusion-related reactions and one event of bone pain, no other drug-related serious adverse events were observed in the dose-escalation part of the clinical trial.
 In both parts, we observed signs of biological activity.
 Although neither part was designed to evaluate the efficacy of ARGX-111, we anecdotally observed reduced tumor burden at various sites and stable disease in a gastric cancer patient with bone metastases who was refractory to multiple rounds of prior treatment and in a MET-amplified renal cancer patient with metastases and progressive disease.
 We observed signs of biological activity for ARGX-111 in seven out of 19 patients in the dose-escalation part, including one partial response, and we expect to report our initial results of the safety-expansion cohort during the first half of 2017.